d4wner/Vulnerabilities-Report/wp-simple-booking-calendar.md

 ##### Stored-XSS at extras

-When the user click the "extras" link，edit something and save changes， he'll post some data to:
+When the user click the "Extras" link，edit something and save changes， he'll post some data to:

 ```
 http://localhost/wordpress/wp-admin/admin.php?page=wpdevart-extras